Olaf Tryggvason: Ascent to the throne

-In 995, rumours began to surface in Norway of a king in Ireland of Norwegian blood.
-This caught the ear of Jarl Haakon, who sent Thorer Klakka to Ireland, posing as a merchant, to see if he was the son of Tryggve Olafson.
-Haakon told Thorer that if it were him, to lure him to Norway, so Haakon could have him under his power.
-Thorer befriended Olaf and told him of the situation in Norway, that Jarl Haakon had become unpopular with the populace, because he often took daughters of the elite as concubines, which was his right as ruler.
-He quickly grew tired of them and sent them home after a week or two.
-He had also been weakened by his fighting with the Danish king, due to his rejection of the Christian faith.
+In 995, rumours began to surface in Norway of a Norwegian-blooded Irish king.
+This caught the ear of Jarl Haakon, who sent Thorer Klakka to Ireland, posing as a merchant, to see whether the king was the son of Tryggve Olafson; Haakon told Thorer that, if the Irish king really is Olafson's son, then Thorer must lure him back to Norway, so that the jarl could have him under his power.
+Thorer befriended Olaf and told him of the situation in Norway, that Jarl Haakon had become unpopular among the folk due to his frequent habit of taking daughters of the elite as concubines, which was nonetheless his right as ruler, though the jarl quickly grew tired of them and sent them home after a week or two; moreover, he was weakened by his fighting with the heathen king of Denmark, which was started as a reaction to the king's rejection of the Christian faith.

-Olaf seized this opportunity, and sailed for Norway.
-When he arrived many men had already revolted against Haakon, who was forced to hide in a hole dug in a pigsty, together with his slave, Kark.
-When Olaf met the rebels they accepted him as their king, and together they started to search for Haakon.
+Olaf seized this opportunity and sailed for Norway.
+When he arrived, many men had already revolted against Haakon, who was forced to hide in a hole dug in a pigsty, together with his thrall, Kark.
+When Olaf met the rebels, they accepted him as their king, and together they started to search for Haakon.
 They eventually came to the farm where Haakon and Kark were hiding, but did not find them.
-Olaf held a meeting just outside the swine-sty and promised a great reward for the man who killed Haakon.
-The two men in the hole heard this speech, and Haakon became distrustful of Kark, fearing he would kill him for the reward.
-He could not leave the pigsty, nor could he stay awake indefinitely, and when he fell asleep Kark decapitated Haakon with a knife.
-The next day Kark went to Olaf and presented him the head of Haakon.
-King Olaf did not reward him, and instead decapitated him.
+Olaf held a meeting just outside the hogpen and promised a great reward for the killing of Haakon.
+The two holed men overheard this speech, and Haakon became distrustful of Kark, fearing he would kill him for the reward, but in any case he was trapped between a rock and a hard place: surrounded by potential lifetakers and unable either to leave the pigsty or to stay awake forever.
+So, when he finally fell asleep, Kark knife-beheaded him.
+On the following day, Kark came before King Olaf and presented him the head of Haakon, for which the king then also decapitated the treacherous slave instead of rewarding him the geld, now having to himself two heads rather than only Haakon's.

-After his confirmation as King of Norway, Olaf traveled to the parts of Norway that had not been under the rule of Haakon, but that of the King of Denmark; they also swore allegiance to him.
-He then demanded that they all be baptized, and most reluctantly they agreed.
+After his confirmation as King of Norway, Olaf fared to those parts of Norway which had been under the dominion of, and sworn allegiance to, the Dane king, not Jarl Haakon.
+He then demanded that they all be baptized, and they complied most reluctantly.